 Notes: Held both indoors and outdoors.
 Please dress for the weather.
 Limit 30

 Supplies: Bring a writing utensil and a notebook.
+Click here for more details and a supply list.

 Continuing education: This course fulfills the First Aid/CPR requirement for the Arboretum's Woodland Stewardship Program.